1. Bridging the GAPs – WV Food Safety Training for Small and Mid-Sized Farms

 Award Amount: $29,933

-Assist small, beginning, and limited resource producers of specialty crops in Delaware and Maryland protect profitability by responding to production (NAP, crop insurance), marketing (strategies, farmers markets), financial (record-keeping and analysis), legal (liabilities, estate planning), and human resource (labor) risks, by developing their own personal risk management plans.
+This project assisted small, beginning, and limited resource producers of specialty crops in Delaware and Maryland to protect profitability by responding to production (NAP, crop insurance), marketing (strategies, farmers markets), financial (record-keeping and analysis), legal (liabilities, estate planning), and human resource (labor) risks, by developing their own personal risk management plans.

-Three sequential workshops (18 hours) supplemented by personal assignments and individualized counseling (60 hours) will be delivered to 50 producers via a partnership of subject matter experts and local educators.
-Participants will develop the skills and understand their own operations sufficient to establish a written goal for each of the five areas of risk specific to their farm, delineate three specific actions to reach each goal, and commit to implement their personal risk management plan.
+Three sequential workshops (18 hours) supplemented by personal assignments and individualized counseling (60 hours) were delivered in each state to 53 producers via a partnership of subject matter experts and local educators.
+Participants developed the skills and understood their own operations sufficiently to establish written goals for each of the five areas of risk specific to their farm, delineated three specific actions to reach each goal, and committed to implement their personal risk management plan.

-Educators will support and monitor their progress and interview each participant at the end of the project recording the number of actions completed and goals reached.
+Educators supported and monitored their progress and interviewed each participant at the end of the project, recording the number of actions completed and goals reached.

 10. Recordkeeping Strategies and Tools for New and Beginning Producers to Promote Good Business Management and Farm Program Participation